whitewater-guide/whitewater-guide/README.md

 1. Checkout project from github
 2. Install requirements
+3. Run `dev:images`, or ask for images dump
-3. Run `yarn` in project root and in packages `web`, `backend`, `clients`, `commons` to install npm dependencies
+4. Run `yarn` in project root and in packages `web`, `backend`, `clients`, `commons` to install npm dependencies
-4. `git secret reveal` to show secrets, or create local .env files and develop with local env
+5. `git secret reveal` to show secrets, or create local .env files and develop with local env
-5. Run `yarn run wml:start` to launch WML, see about WML below
+6. Run `yarn run wml:start` to launch WML, see about WML below
-6. Launch backend stack you want to develop client against with `yarn run dev:start` or `yarn run local:start` and then `yarn run local:deploy`
+7. Launch backend stack you want to develop client against with `yarn run dev:start` or `yarn run local:start` and then `yarn run local:deploy`

 ### WML